 A History of Mathematics (2nd edition), by C.B.
 Boyer and revised by U.C.
+Merzbach, John Wiley & Sons, New York, 1991.

+A History of Mathematical Notations, by Florian Cajori, Dover Publications, New York, 1993, ISBN 0-486-67766-4.

-Merzbach.
-John Wiley & Sons, New York, 1991.
-The History of Mathematics, by Roger Cooke.
-John Wiley & Sons, Inc., New York, 1997, ISBN 0-471-18082-3.
-Mathematical Thought from Ancient to Modern Times, Vol. I, by Morris Kline.
-Oxford University Press, New York, 1972.
-Mathematics in Western Culture, by Morris Kline.
-Oxford University Press, New York, 1953.
+(Originally published in two volumes by Open Court Publishing, Chicago, in 1928 and 1929.)
+The History of Mathematics, by Roger Cooke, John Wiley & Sons, Inc., New York, 1997, ISBN 0-471-18082-3.

+Mathematical Thought from Ancient to Modern Times, Vol. I, by Morris Kline, Oxford University Press, New York, 1972.

+Mathematics in Western Culture, by Morris Kline, Oxford University Press, New York, 1953.

+Format.
 Please note that I am willing to consider non-essay formats for your project and that you are permitted to do your projects in groups.
 Just be warned that non-essay formats are generally harder to carry off well than essays and that I will expect more from group than individual projects.
 Whatever sort of project you do, please clear your choice of topic and intended format with me, preferably before the Fall Reading Week.